-Investigation of the origin of the Bible can start with The Acts of the Apostles ("Acts"), which is a methodical account of the first Christian church written by a medical doctor named Luke, who served as the assistant to and the note taker for the Apostle Paul.
+Investigation of the origin of the Bible can start with The Acts of the Apostles (“Acts”), which is a methodical account of the early Christian church written by a medical doctor named Luke, who served as the assistant to and the note taker for the Apostle Paul.

 Acts ends without mentioning Jerusalem being sacked in 70 AD or Nero burning Rome in 64 AD and blaming the fire on Christians to start the great persecution.
-Since Acts ends with Paul's completion of his 2-year imprisonment in Rome in 62 AD, it most likely was also completed in 62 AD.
+Since Acts ends with Paul's completion of his 2-year imprisonment in Rome in 62 AD, it most likely was completed in 62 AD.

 Luke begins Acts with, “The former account I made, O Theophilus, of all that Jesus began both to do and teach...”
 (Acts 1:1)

-The "former account" that Luke referred to is what we call today the Gospel of Luke, which was also dedicated to this man named Theophilus: "Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us, just as those who from the beginning were eyewitnesses and ministers of the word delivered them to us, it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus, that you may know the certainty of those things in which you were instructed."
+The “former account” that Luke refers to is what we call today the Gospel of Luke, which was also dedicated to this man named, Theophilus: “Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us, just as those who from the beginning were eyewitnesses and ministers of the word delivered them to us, it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus, that you may know the certainty of those things in which you were instructed.”
 (Luke 1:1-4)

 The delivered eyewitness accounts Luke mentions above are what we today call the Gospel of Matthew, written by one of Jesus' twelve Apostles, and the Gospel of Mark, written by the assistant to and the note taker for the Apostle Peter.
-If we estimate a 3-5 year gap between Acts and the Gospel of Luke and another 3-5 year gap between the Gospel of Luke and the Gospels of Matthew and Mark, this means that three of the four Gospels were written around 52-59 AD, or only about 20 to 30 years after they last saw Jesus.
+If we estimate a 3-5 year gap between Acts and the Gospel of Luke and another 3-5 year gap between the Gospel of Luke and the Gospels of Matthew and Mark, three of the four Gospels were written around 52-59 AD, or only about 20 to 30 years after they last saw Jesus.